logo

 1. The embedded browser will open, and you can now record the actions and responses for each step.

-1. To automate an action just click on the button or enter a value and press “Done” when you are ready.
+1. To automate an action just click on the button or enter a value.
+You can make several low-level actions and press “Done” when you are ready.
 The low-level model is generated and the test step is automatedly executed

 1. To stop automation press the “stop” icon: